crownsedge/wildonaldson.me/portfolio/playful-stream/index.md

 ## Remaining tasks

+* Look into making this functional on mobile devices
+* Look into making the CSS responsive for mobile devices
 * Have the title updater wait the length of the current buffer to update title on-screen
 * Re-enable MPD password once Ashuffle is updated to support authentication
 * Debug UI display when network connection lost